mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 The important point is the existential reality.
 What is the existential reality?
 If you say [Katagiri](glossary#katagiri), [it is] what his existential fact or reality is.
 That is a point.
 But usually we don’t believe that, we don’t say that, we don’t understand it in that way.
 If you see Katagiri, immediately you say “Katagiri.”
 This is very understandable – but it’s a very shallow understanding.

 Existential fact is vast, very vast, which is never limited by a certain thing called [Katagiri](glossary#katagiri), or buffalo, or ‘A’, or ‘B’, or ‘C’, or mountain, or river.
 That is existential fact or reality.
 Because, completely – well, what would you say?
 Nothing to say.
-Nothing to say.
 It is vastness.
 Nothing to touch, nothing to ignore, nothing to dichotomize; this is the basic nature of being.

 In the very basic nature of existence, Katagiri really is interpenetrated, interconnected with others and all existence.
 But according to our consciousness, we really understand Katagiri separate from others.
 That is characteristic of consciousness: separation.
 That is why, first of all, we have to deny your understanding.
 But, to deny is not to destroy existence.
 To deny is to enable you to realize something else around the subject you have understood.